 What is UURAF?

-UURAF is short for University Undergraduate Research and Arts Forum.
+UURAF is short for University Undergraduate Research and Arts Forum (pronounced: you-raf).
 It’s an opportunity for undergraduate students to showcase their original research and creative activity.
 Students present a poster and/or give oral presentations in a conference setting and receive feedback from faculty judges.
 Monetary awards are given to students in each category.
-In 2009, 600 Michigan State undergraduates participated in UURAF.
+Participation in UURAF increases every year.
 If you're not a presenter, consider stopping by and just walking through the different poster rooms.
 You'll be amazed at what your peers are studying and learning.